Menotdan/OSdev-tutorial/2/chapter.md

 So we need to push the values we want those registers to be onto the stack.

-We can set `rip` to point to another label, we can set `cs` to be `0x8`, since that is the offset of the kernel's (we will add user descriptors later) code segment into the GDT, because of the null descriptor, for `rflags` we can use `pushf`, and for `rsp` we can just push it, and we can set `ss` to the offset of the data descriptor, or `0x10`.
+We can set `rip` to point to another label where we want to continue executing, we can set `cs` to be `0x8`, since that is the offset of the kernel's code segment (we will add user descriptors later) into the GDT, and not `0x0`, because of the null descriptor, for `rflags` we can use `pushf`, and for `rsp` we can just push rsp (but store it before pushing anything else), and we can set `ss` to the offset of the data descriptor, or `0x10` (`0x8` more than `0x8`).

-We finally need to set all the other segment registers to the data descriptor offset, even though the CPU won't use them.
+We should finally set all the other segment registers to the data descriptor offset, even though the CPU won't use them in long mode.

 So, with the knowledge above, you can change your `exec_start` to something like this (remember to keep the external reference to kmain):
 ```x86asm